top of page

 FAQ: Spokane vs Nearby Cities Home Prices

 • Is Spokane more affordable than nearby cities in 2026?
-Yes — Spokane’s median sold price of $420K and $203/sqft make it one of the most affordable metros in Washington, well below Seattle, Bellevue, and Vancouver.
+Yes.
+Spokane’s median sold price of $430,000 and average sold price per square foot of $219 remain significantly lower than many nearby Washington markets like Seattle, Bellevue, Everett, Renton, and Kent.

 Work with a Spokane Real Estate Expert